Strictly commutative complex orientation theory: Decomposition of

 Smashing this identification over $MU$ with $E$ translates this into an identity

-Since the natural map $E \to E[QF_m]$ is an equivalence by assumption, the result follows. \end{proof}
+Since the natural map $E[\Omega QF_m] \to E$ is an equivalence by assumption, the result follows. \end{proof}

-By work of Lazarev \cite{lazarev-ainfty}, we can apply this in the case where $E$ is a Morava $K$-theory.
+By work of Lazarev \cite{lazarev-ainfty}, $K(n)$ admits the structure of an associative $MU$-algebra and so we can specialize this result to the case where $E$ is a Morava $K$-theory.
 Combined with Proposition~\ref{prop:trivialfibers}, this gives the following result. \begin{cor} The map $MX_{m-1} \to MX_m$ is a rational equivalence for $m > 1$, a $p$-local equivalence for $m$ not a power of $p$, and a $K(n)$-local equivalence if $m > p^n$. \end{cor}

 In particular, we have the following equivalences: